iterative/dvc.org/static/docs/user-guide/contributing.md

     $ python -m tests
 ```

-Internally, it is using `nosetest` to run the full test suite and report the
+Internally, it is using `pytest` to run the full test suite and report the
 result.
 At the very end you should see something like this:

 ```dvc